SamirTalwar/eleven/README.md

 ## To-Do List

 Configuration:
+- [x] Provide configuration to processes.
 - [ ] Pass environment variables to processes.
 - [ ] Fill configuration properties with environment variables.
 - [ ] Validate the configuration file ahead of time.
 - [ ] Allow processes to provide a config schema.

+Messaging:
+- [x] Connect processes via Unix sockets.
+- [ ] Come up with a response format for errors.
+- [ ] Find a message format that allows for streaming fields.
+Big HTTP bodies don't like being in JSON.

 Reliability:
+- [x] Clean up sockets and configuration on exit.
+- [x] When receiving SIGINT/SIGTERM, terminate child processes.
+- [x] If child processes don't terminate, send SIGKILL.
 - [ ] If a process crashes, crash the whole thing.
 - [ ] Experiment with Erlang/Elixir for reliable restarts.
-- [ ] Come up with a response format for errors.
 - [ ] Detect timeouts and restart the offending process.
 - [ ] Scale and load-balance processes similarly to Docker Compose.
-- [ ] Find a message format that allows for streaming fields.
-Big HTTP bodies don't like being in JSON.

 Logging:
 - [ ] Prefix process STDERR with the process name.